akhanalcs/tour-of-heroes/README.md

 }
 ```

-So this is not Ok
+But this is not Ok
 ```ts
 // Error: indexing with a numeric string might get you a completely separate type of Animal! interface NotOkay {